How to Sell Stock Music to Stock Music Libraries (Ultimate Guide)

 Why I Started Selling Stock Music

-Before starting to sell music on royalty-free websites, I never thought I could make money as a musician on my own terms.
+Before selling music on royalty-free websites, I never thought I could make money as a musician on my own terms.

-However, by working as a professional sound engineer for almost 10 years in a major dubbing studio, coupled with my classical and jazz piano journey, I found it quite easy to embark on music composition for media.
+However, working as a professional sound engineer for almost ten years in a major dubbing studio, coupled with my classical and jazz piano journey, made it quite easy to embark on music composition for media.

-As a funny fact, some friends used to say that I should compose original music.
-When people know that you play an instrument, they always encourage you to play!
+As a funny fact, some friends said I should compose original music.
+People who know you play an instrument always encourage you to play!

-I never knew why I should compose music and for what purpose, anyway.
+I never knew why I should compose music or for what purpose.
 I always preferred to play and study what came to mind rather than compose.

 Stock music changed that.

-I finally found a purpose for writing music—and people all around the world can actually use it.
+I finally found a purpose for writing music—and people worldwide can actually use it.

-If you’re new to royalty-free music, check out my detailed guide about what is royalty-free music.
+You might also want to check out my detailed guide about royalty-free music.

 What is Stock Music?